EducationNetworkGroup/si-docs/docs/03-guides/01-repositories/02-the-platform.md

 The `Platform` repo is home to the database schema used by all applications within Science Island.
 You should definitely look into moving the database files into their own repository, since they are used by the `Main Website / Game` and `Curriculum Mapper` as well.

-The ERD file made with [drawio](https://www.drawio.com/doc/faq/google-drive-diagrams), and can be opened and edited through their desktop application or web browser.
+The ERD file is made with [drawio](https://www.drawio.com/doc/faq/google-drive-diagrams), and can be opened and edited through their desktop application or web browser.
 This file should be kept up-to-date to make life easier on everyone trying to understand the database.

 The `password-has-generator` is a simple script that allows you to generate hashed passwords with the bcrypt algorithm.
 This can be used if you want to extend the dummy-data with new users, since the passwords will need to be hashed before they are stored.